What is a pre-existing condition?

 A pre-existing condition refers to any illness, medical condition, or injury which you have been diagnosed with or shown the symptoms of before you sign up for an insurance policy.

-These conditions can include chronic, life-threatening illnesses like cancer or heart disease, or relatively mild conditions for which you have taken prescription medication like sleep apnea or anxiety.
+They can also include relatively mild conditions for which you have taken prescription medication such as:

 Pre-existing conditions may also include past injuries from which you have healed, such as a broken ankle, a torn ligament or a concussion.